 There are soup lines everywhere.

-Nobody's happy, and it's Bush's fa.
+Nobody's happy, and it's Bush's fault.

 And I swear I cannot find those circumstances anywhere I go.

-I mean, everybody's Yeah, I saw a poll the other day.
+I mean, everybody's, yeah, I saw a poll the other day.

-America, 76% of the American people want health care to be cheaper and more readily available.
+76% of the American people want health care to be cheaper and more readily available.

 Well, hell yeah, everybody wants the phone bill to be cheaper.